waggle-sensor/waggle/coresensors/v3/pbay/README.md

 * get data from Chemsense board
 * parse them into designated byte format
 * make sub-packets
+* decode the sub-packet into human reable form of information using python script

 Integrated folder contains codes for testing all sensor boards, and confirming validity of packets.
 So the goal for the test is
 * get data from all sensor boards